Alakaresh/customiizer/README.md

 immediately, then compares the stored version against this value to decide whether it needs to reload the list.
 Finished missions include a `completed_at` timestamp so the account dashboard can show the completion date.
+`customiizer_mark_mission_notified` can be called with a mission ID to record that the toast for this mission was shown so it never appears again.
+A global JavaScript function `customiizerCheckMissionToasts()` is available to check for newly finished missions and display the toast.
+It runs on page load and can be invoked after any AJAX action to show the notification right away.

 ## Mission triggers